mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 The Zestful website is nice in that it offers a low-friction way for users to test out the functionality, but RapidAPI already kind of has that functionality.
 RapidAPI's version is not as user-friendly because it just shows the user a tree of data they have to click through, but my target customers are developers, and they understand how to do this, even if they'd recognize that it's inconvenient.

+TODO: Screenshot showing the comparison

 The other big difference is the amount of friction to test it out.
 On the Zestful website, users can test out ingredients with no sign-up whatsoever.
-With RapidAPI, customers have to create an account and enter a credit card to even test out my service.
+With RapidAPI, customers have to register an account and enter a credit card before they can even even test out my service.
 I think the low-friction path is better overall, but RapidAPI's solution does have the benefit of filtering out users who aren't serious about becoming paying customers.

 # Lessons learned